Phoenix: The Five Ancestors Out of the Ashes, Book 1

 Parents Need to Know

-Parents need to know that Phoenix is a fast-moving, exciting adventure in which author Jeff Stone launches a new series, set in today's world, as a follow-up to his Five Ancestors series, which tells of five 17th-century orphans proficient in kung fu, and how they saved China.
+Parents need to know that Phoenix is a fast-moving, exciting series-starting adventure set in today's world that's a follow-up to author Jeff Stone's Five Ancestors series, which tells of five 17th-century orphans proficient in kung fu and how they saved China.
 Here, 400 years later, young Phoenix Collins, a 13-year-old orphan with a passion for bicycle racing and training in kung fu, embarks on a quest to save his grandfather's life.
 There's plenty of physical combat with both bad guys and kung fu masters; a number of weapon-brandishing villains end up dead, some at each other's hands and some killed by one of the good guys.
 While described with gusto, much of the fighting has the comically over-the-top quality of mythological kung fu movies rather than excess gore.
 Published just before Lance Armstrong's fall from grace, the book has one of the characters idolizing the bike legend.
 The subject of doping by bicycle racers and other athletes is central to the story, and clearly viewed unfavorably.

 What's the story?

 Phoenix Collins, son of a redheaded father from Indiana and a Chinese mother born in China, lost both parents in an accident when he was a baby.
 Raised in Indiana by his Chinese grandfather, who's trained him well in kung fu, the 13-year-old is a skilled and passionate bicycle racer.
 After thieves steal a mysterious powder made of ancient dragon bone from their home, putting his grandfather's life in danger, Phoenix heads to China in search of more dragon bone -- a quest that connects him with sometimes helpful, sometimes dicey characters, as it turns out many people want dragon bone for themselves.